Frequently Asked Questions

 Are GMAT/GRE scores required?

-You are not required to submit GMAT/GRE scores if your undergraduate GPA was a 3.0 or greater, or if you have an advanced degree.
+You are not required to submit GMAT/GRE scores if your undergraduate GPA was a 3.0 or greater, if you have at least 5 years work experience, or if you have a post baccalaureate degree.
+Please contact our office for details.

 - Current H1-B Visa (you must continue to work throughout the program to maintain this status)